disc-in/UltimateApp/README.md

 ## 👏 Contributing

 If you want to contribute to the projet, just pick up an issue from the [list](https://github.com/disc-in/UltimateApp/issues) and start fixing it.
-You can then open a pull-request so that your contribution can be merged into the master branch.
+You can then open a pull-request so that your contribution can be merged into the main branch.

 Found a bug?
 Take 5 minutes to [report it](https://github.com/disc-in/UltimateApp/issues/new?assignees=&labels=bug&template=bug_report.md&title=)